ishaarora16/image-crawler/README.md

 ## process
 (type in the command promt)
 	python3 main.py
-	go to http://localhost:5000/ in your browser
+	got to http://localhost:5000/ in your browser
 	enter URL and wait.